 The Niles SI-2150 (link to check the price on Amazon) is a stereo power amplifier with independent right and left-channel level controls and a mono bridged mode.

-Niles is also feature in My New Microphone’s Top Best Power Amplifier Brands In The World.
+Niles is featured in My New Microphone’s Top 11 Best Power Amplifier Brands In The World.

 The Yamaha A-S301 (link to check the price on Amazon) is a stereo integrated amplifier with both analog and digital inputs.